kaiusl/KLPlugins.DynLeaderboards/docs/docs/reference/properties.md

 : Relative gap to the car ahead on track.

 {{ prop("Gap.Dynamic.ToFocused", "1.0.0", ["all"], defv="null", ty="double?") }}
-: Gap that changes based on the currently selected dynamic leaderboard.
+: Gap that changes based on the currently selected leaderboard type.

       * `Overall` -> Total gap to the leader.
       * `Class` -> Total gap to the class leader.
       * `Cup` -> Total gap to the cup leader.
       * `(Partial)RelativeOverall`, `(Partial)RelativeClass`, `(Partial)RelativeCup` -> Total gap to the focused car.
-      * `RelativeOnTrack` -> Relative on track gap to the focused car.
+      * `RelativeOnTrack(WoPit)` -> Relative on track gap to the focused car.

 {{ prop("Gap.Dynamic.ToAhead", "1.0.0", ["all"], defv="null", ty="double?") }}
-: Gap to the car ahead that changes based on the currently selected dynamic leaderboard.
+: Gap to the car ahead that changes based on the currently selected leaderboard type.

       * `(Partial)(Relative)Overall` -> Total gap to the car ahead in overall order.
       * `(Partial)(Relative)Class` -> Total gap to the car ahead in class.
       * `(Partial)(Relative)Cup` -> Total gap to the car ahead in cup.
-      * `RelativeOnTrack` -> Relative gap to the car ahead on track.
+      * `RelativeOnTrack(WoPit)` -> Relative gap to the car ahead on track.

 </div>